Rías Baixas’ History: From Galicia to the World

 The 900,000 kilos of grapes that entered the DO in 1988 have grown to 43 million in the 2021 vintage.
 The vines that produce all these grapes now cover over 4,000 hectares, a far cry from the humble 237 hectares 30 years ago.
 About a third of the 36 million bottles sold in 2021 made their way to more than 70 countries, with key markets in the United States, United Kingdom, Puerto Rico, Ireland, the Netherlands, Canada, Germany, Mexico, Sweden, Switzerland, and Japan.
 The three cooperatives, Condes de Albarei, Paco & Lola, and Martín Codax lead the business, with this last one helped in no small part by the deal signed in 2007 between Martín Codax and E&J Gallo, the world’s largest wine distributor.
 Within Spain, sales have increased as well.
 In 2021, Rías Baixas marked a growth in sales of 14.6%, a full two points above the average growth of wine consumption in Spain.
 Two new subzones were added to help meet all this demand: Soutomaior, in1996, and Ribeira do Ulla, in 2000.

-With wine sales skyrocketing, the main challenge Rías Baixas will face in the years to come will be to create greater value for its wines, repositioning them in a category of quality for which consumers are willing to pay more.
+With wine sales skyrocketing, one challenge Rías Baixas will face in the years to come will be to create greater value for its wines, repositioning them in a category of quality for which consumers are willing to pay more.
 The DO is already making progress as far as exports are concerned: a liter of Albariño goes for a higher price than the average for Spanish wines.

 But all this growth is not without its critics: some caution that Rías Baixas runs the risk of dying from success.
 Successful marketing campaigns and steady growth in sales have left wineries without any stock to spare for several years now.
 For a product largely dependent on the whims of Mother Nature, a bad harvest could prove disastrous.
 Others criticize the use of commercial yeasts in place of wild ones, or the mixture of grapes from one subzone with another.